 This table shows the “Marginal Effects at Mean”.
 At mean values of independent variables (mean income = 42.2 and mean debt = 1.5), the probability of default is 0.20788562.

 We can observe a negative relationship between income and the probability of default because there is a negative sign alongside the marginal effects.
-If income increases from its mean by 1 unit (other variables constant at their mean), the probability of default falls by 0.76733 per cent.
+If income increases from its mean by a small amount (other variables constant at their mean), the probability of default falls by 0.76733 per cent.
 This negative relationship makes sense because an individual with a higher income is less likely to default on a loan.

 Similarly, the relationship between debt and the probability of default is positive.
 That is, an increase in debt increases the probability of default, which is expected.
-An increase in debt by 1 unit (other variables constant at mean) from its mean leads to an increase in the probability of default by 12.19792 per cent.
+An increase in debt by a small amount (other variables constant at mean) from its mean leads to an increase in the probability of default by 12.19792 per cent.

 Goodness-of-fit statistics and their interpretation